-Hayley Yarnley knows how much our new precision medicine research programme could have helped her father, Bernie, who died from advanced prostate cancer last December.
+Hayley Yarnley knows how much our new precision medicine research programme could have helped her father, Bernie, who died from advanced prostate cancer in December 2016.
 She describes how the births of her children kept him going during his treatment, and why he was always convinced scientists would one day find a cure for the disease.

 By the time Dad was diagnosed, the prostate cancer had already advanced.
 It was in his prostate, the surrounding tissue, his hips, his spine and his ribs.